Interior project workflow: stages, optimizations, and mistakes

 |

-Material data sheets |
+Material technical data sheets |

-Correct selection of suppliers |
+Correct supplier selection |

 Inappropriate substitutions |